le-christine/SEI/Week8/Lessons/1-Monday/5-Setting-Up-the-Docker-Environment/README.md

 To push a local image to Docker registry, you need to associate the local image with a repository on the docker registry.
 The notation for the repository on docker registry is `username/repository:tag`.

-Note: Replace gahub with your own tag below:
+Note: Replace gahub with your own docker username below:

 `docker tag spring-boot-websocket-chat-demo gahub/spring-boot-websocket-chat-demo:0.0.1-SNAPSHOT`